Skip to main content

 • Chart Interpretation / Configuration Logic: Shield policies are suitable for governing "events known to not require handling," such as planned maintenance and repetitive low-value notifications.
 Use with caution to avoid over-shielding.

-5.4 Missing Detection Policies
+5.4 Missing Detection Policy

 5.4.1 Core Capabilities